WizkhalifaX/KnightRealms/README.md

-# KnightRealms-MMORPG
+# Knight Realms Network - MMORPG Server Wiki
-Knight Network - MMORPG Server Wiki Page.
-Hi, Welcome to our beta MMORPG SERVER WIKI PAGE, here you can find informative information here such as some permanent RULES, GUIDES, TIPS, and ADVICE on how to interact-play on the server, we also post NEWS-UPDATES and EVENTS and VIDEOS in the future.
+You can find some server wiki's category on the right corner pages.